MerOmega/giphy-prex/README.md

 This is a technical test for PREX, use port 80 to access the API.
 I decided to let the .env file in the repository to make it easier to run the project, but in a real scenario, it should be in the .gitignore file.
+The KEY for the Giphy API is also in the .env file for the sake of simplicity in the test but in a real scenario, it should be hidden too.

 Also, there are several ways to save the json response for the Middleware case, but I decided to save each response in a json file and save the UUID in the DB.

 When running the tests, the database is reset, so the data is not saved.
+Following the good practices of testing, the data response is mocked.

 ## Installation